 The Smiling, Proud Wanderer or Xiao Ao Jianghu, written by Jin Yong, is a story of an outsider hero in a chaotic Jianghu.

 Linghu Chong, an orphan raised up by an upright master, gained excellent martial art skills, but had his heart broken by his first love.

-Later, he found that in this Jianghu, many upright organizations have dark secrets and committed unspeakable sins, including his master that he had worshipped in his entire life.
+Later, he found that in this Jianghu, many upright organizations have dark secrets and committed unspeakable sins, including his master whom he had worshipped his entire life.